PrototypeInteractive/static-html-boilerplate/README.md

 *   [Gulp](http://gulp.com/): Javascript taskrunner

     You don't deploy your code with 17 style file and 21 javascript file.
-Alongisde many other things, gulp has some plugins to tidy up your assets.
+Alongisde many other things, gulp has some plugins to tidy up your assets. gulp will be installed when you install npm modules.

 ### What's included